Am0031/HTML-Semantics-Refactoring/README.md

 Using nav tags inside the header to enclose the unordered list
     Note: adjusted the CSS descriptions accordingly

-Using section tags instead of div tags for the content section
+Using main and section tags instead of div tags for the content section

 Using aside tags instead of div tags for the benefits section (side part)